Welcome to JCapper

 3. Read the Enhanced Settings Module Help Doc on the Help Docs page at JCapper.com.

 4. Spend some time hands on with the Enhanced Settings Module.
-Change a single settings for customizing the appearance of JCapper Past Performances and then re-generate PPs for a race or two.
+Change a single setting for customizing the appearance of JCapper Past Performances and then re-generate PPs for a race or two.
 Then put the setting back to its default and regenerate a PPs for the same race.
 Work with the following settings: STAT Roi Display Type, Time Zone Hrs from GMT, Post Time Display, CXN Stats for Trainers and Jockeys, Company Line Display, and PaceLine Display.
 The purpose of this exercise is to demonstrate that JCapper Past Performances can be customized.

-8. Building JCapper Databases (JCapper Silver and JCapper Platinum)
+11. Building JCapper Databases (JCapper Silver and JCapper Platinum)

 1. Requirements that need to be met before you can build a database: Unzipped data and results files that match up by track and date sitting on a target folder.